 A day in the life of an education student.

-The program features a rigorous curriculum that emphasizes the value of real-world experience.
+The Bachelor of Science with a major in social studies education program features a rigorous curriculum that emphasizes the value of real-world experience.
 Our faculty educate future teachers in:

 - classroom management strategies